selvaje/spatial-ecology-blog_old/wp-content/plugins/wp-mail-bank/readme.txt

 Mail Bank is a **FREE** SMTP plugin that gives you every feature needed to **guarantee fast and 100% confident email deliverability**.
 This includes a list of features designed to test, log, and control your email deliverability, even over multiple WordPress installations and networks.

 This plugin is developed by the in-house team of expert coders at [Tech Banker](https://tech-banker.com).
 These are the people that will keep bringing you new and improved versions of Mail Bank every day of the week.
 The plugin updates automatically by default.
-The professionals behind Mail Bank make sure to support earlier versions of WordPress in every update.

-WP Mail Bank is the Best SMTP plugin for wordpress.

-Our customer support team is in direct ties with our coding team.
-All of your problems, suggestions, and feedback will be seen by our coding team, and they will take action on them.
-We listen to and care deeply about our customers.

-You can read all about the full features of Mail Bank down below.
-Also **try the plugin yourself by activating it right now, for FREE.**

 Mail Bank is not another copy of WP Mail SMTP like Post SMTP or Easy SMTP Mailer.
 It provides unique functionality by sending emails with customized Zend Framework.